Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 - Agent Execution Process (Reference):

-- The Agent autonomously searches online, finds a free stock data API, and learns its documentation.
+- The agent independently searches online to find a free stock data API and learns its documentation.

-- The Agent parses the API return result to extract the price information.
+- The agent parses the API return results to extract the price information.

 Bonus Points:

-- Tool Reuse and Management: The Agent can save the tools created once (e.g., “YouTube Subtitle Fetcher” or “Stock Price Query Tool”).
+- Tool Reuse and Management: The agent can save one-time created tools (such as “YouTube Subtitle Fetcher” or “Stock Price Query Tool”).
 When encountering similar tasks in the future (e.g., querying another video or another stock), it can directly reuse existing tools instead of recreating them.

-- Robustness Handling: The tools created by the Agent may encounter various errors during execution (e.g., API key expiration, network issues, library version incompatibility, etc.).
-The Agent can understand these errors and attempt to fix them, such as re-searching for other libraries/APIs.
+- Robustness Handling: The tools created by the agent may encounter various errors during execution (e.g., API key expiration, network issues, library version incompatibility, etc.).
+The agent can understand these errors and attempt to fix them, such as searching for other libraries/APIs.

-Topic 6: An Agent That Can Operate a Computer While Making a Phone Call
+Topic 6: Agent Operating a Computer While on a Call

 Problem Description:

-This task poses a significant challenge for a single Agent because both phone communication and computer operation require high real-time performance.
-If an Agent is focused on “looking” at the screen and clicking buttons, it cannot simultaneously listen to the user’s speech and respond, and vice versa.
+This task poses a significant challenge for a single agent because both phone communication and computer operation require high real-time performance.
+If an agent is focused on “looking” at the screen and clicking buttons, it cannot simultaneously listen to the user and respond, and vice versa.
 This can lead to call stuttering or operation interruptions, resulting in a poor experience.

 Core Challenges and Requirements:

 - Phone Agent: Responsible for voice communication with the user.
 You need to implement it based on ASR (Automatic Speech Recognition) + LLM (Large Language Model) + TTS (Text-to-Speech) APIs.
-It can refer to the implementation ideas from Topic 1.
+It can refer to the implementation ideas of Topic 1 or directly use the open-source reference code bojieli/ai-agent-projects/tree/main/live-audio.

 - Computer Agent: Responsible for operating the computer’s browser to complete tasks such as filling out web forms.
 It is recommended to base it on existing browser operation frameworks, such as Anthropic Computer Use or browser-use or other similar frameworks.